wp-plugins/flowplayer5/readme.txt

 Flowplayer HTML5 for WordPress provides a video management system for self hosted videos where you can manage all of your video from a central place.
 You can easily customize the videos from the numerous settings.
 The videos are displayed with the world-famous Flowplayer video player using a simple shortcodes.
 This is the official WordPress plugin from the makers of Flowplayer.

-= 4day Sale =

-For a very short time only, you have the opportunity to get Flowplayer licenses with all the benefits, for 30% OFF!

-That means a hefty savings of $35 dollars all the way up to $434, depending on the license you choose.
-And on top of this, grab a free-to-start Drive plan and move to an effortless video workflow!

-Use this code on checkout: [4DAYSALE](https://flowplayer.org/4day-sale) (This offer expires on Friday June 13, at midnight sharp)

 = Main features =

 * Easily manage all of your videos in a central place